-Network Rail are carrying out work on the footbridge to Millbrook station as it is reaching the end of its serviceable life.
+Network Rail has been carrying out work on the footbridge to Millbrook station as it was reaching the end of its serviceable life.

 Will the Council-owned section of the footbridge be replaced?

-There is no timescale for the replacement of the Council footbridge.
+There is currently no timescale for the replacement of the Council footbridge.